 Our choir provides an opportunity for boys and girls to make friends, with whom they enjoy a full and happy social life, including an annual choir tour, which in the past has taken them to France, Spain, the Czech Republic and Japan.

 When the choristers are not in rehearsal or singing services, they are free to use the various indoor and outdoor recreational facilities at the East End of the Cathedral.

 When should my child apply to become a Liverpool Cathedral chorister?

 Boys can audition from the age of six and girls can start at ten.
 If your child passes his or her audition, your child will become a probationer.

 When does a young person leave the choir?

-When a boy's voice breaks, and when a girl reaches the age of 16, they leave the choir, but can continue participating in the ceremonial aspects of the Cathedral services through the Cathedral ex-choristers Guild, known as the Cross Guild.
+When a boy's voice breaks, and when a girl reaches the age of 16, they leave the choir but can continue to take part in the ceremonial aspects of the Cathedral services through the Cathedral ex-choristers Guild, known as the Cross Guild.
 They are also encouraged to join The Overcrofters – the Cathedral Youth Group, to enable them to continue their association with the Cathedral and other young people.

 How do I apply?

 Complete the application form and send it to the Music Office.
-These are available from the Cathedral welcome desk, the Music Office (NOT open Wednesdays each week) or you can download and print it by clicking on the link below.
+These are available from the Cathedral welcome desk, the Music Office (please note: closed on Wednesdays each week) or you can download and print it by clicking on the link below.
 Details will be sent to you by return.